astuder/dAISy/Firmware/readme.md

 ------------------

 * **4.02** Significantly improved reception of AIS messages over previous revisions.
 Greatly reduces number of errors, particularly for weak signals (below -80 dBm).
 * **4.03** Finetuned crystal frequency to be closer to 30 MHz on average.
-Only minor improvement over 4.02.
+Only minor improvement over 4.02, if any at all.

 Hardware Variants
 -----------------